 The power of RAW

 I went through my computer last week and found lots of images from my early days as a photographer.
-It was a pitiful sight.
-My god, am I embarrassed!
+Many of them was terrible and I felt embarrassed.
 At least I had the decency to (sometimes) photograph in RAW which allowed me to save a few shots.
 Some of them turned out rather good to be honest.
-I am actually a little impressed!
+I am actually impressed.

-Though I would show you the power of raw and how to turn a poor photography into something relatively stunning.
-Take a look at the video where I edit one of the photos.
+I thought I would show you the power of raw and how to turn a poor photography into something relatively stunning.
+Let’s have a look at the video where I edit one of the photos.